meinto/git-semver/README.md

-# git-semver: A cli for versioning your git repository
+# git-semver: A cli tool for versioning your git repository

 ## Why

 There is no standardized way to version a git repository.
 Node applications store their version in a package.json, other appications store it in a Makefile or somewhere else.

-What i want is small cli that handles the version of my repository, no matter what technoligy is under the hood.
+What i want is small cli tool that handles the version of my repository, no matter what technology is under the hood.

 ## Installation

 Download the corresponding [latest binary](https://github.com/meinto/git-semver/releases) and run the `init` command.
-The `init` command is only valid for mac and linux yet.
+Right now the `init` command is only valid for mac and linux.

 ```bash
 <name-of-binary> init